 First, do you really not have your credit card information written down or stored anywhere else?
 With the advent of online purchases, chances of that are small.
 Physically using a credit card isn’t nearly as common as it used to be, so you can probably still use them without even waiting for the ice to melt.
 And you know that.
 Freeze the cards is super old advice.
 I did it in the early 90s.

 Second, if you do freeze credit cards in ice and later defrost them, the cards themselves get kind of wonky, especially if they’ve been frozen for quite a while.
 Mine were a little misshapen and brittle.
 The jury is still out on whether the new chip cards will even still work afterward.
 (One experiment said yes, but the cards were only frozen for a few hours.)
 And you darn well don’t want to microwave chip cards to defrost them in a hurry.
 (Sparks, you know.)

 Freezing the cards gives you a false sense of security

 I get it.
 It’s hard to cut up your credit cards, and even harder to cancel them.
 Emotionally, that is!
 We’re so used to thinking of debt as a safety net that the thought of that net being gone is just plain scary.

 What if there’s an emergency?
 What if we need something?

 Questions like that plague you, but instead of doing something about them, you hold onto your security blanket, safe in the knowledge that your credit cards are waiting for you there in the freezer “just in case”.

 Money makes a MUCH better security blanket, so I suggest using that instead of trying to freeze credit cards in ice.
-(Here are some ideas on how to build a thousand dollar emergency fund in 90 days or less.)

 Your security blanket turns into temptation